-Royal trekking As one is walking along the peaceful ranges with terraced hill all around, colorful fauna painting the landscape, eagles soaring high above, and the majestic Annapurna Himalayas towering all around, one can feel higher than royalty, discovering the natural height of being alive.
+Royal trekking is walking along the peaceful ranges with terraced hills, colorful flora and fauna, soaring high like an eagle seeing the majestic view of the Annapurna.
+One can feel higher than the royalty, discovering the natural height of being alive.

 It’s an excellent trek to do as it doesn’t entail any particular long walking days and there’s always plenty to see.
-It’s beauty one alone.
-However there are no village inn accommodations along the route, thus people do this trek with guided trekking groups.
+However, there are no village inn accommodations along the route, so people do this trek with guided trekking groups.

 Are you are looking for an opportunity to experience an adventurous holiday in Nepal?
 Trek to the Himalayas in a short period of time in the easiest way possible!
-Opt out to Royal trek!
+Go out for Royal trek!